AlexsLemonade/identifier-refinery/archives/README.md

-These files are gene conversion matrixes.
+These files are gene conversion matrices.

 See more here: https://github.com/AlexsLemonade/identifier-refinery